capwater4/subreddit-keyword-discord-notifier/README.md

 The script stays well below Reddit's 100 calls per minute free tier and you can see your usage within the container logs.
 It continuously checks your remaining calls limit and will timeout if you hit the limit.

-Posts sent to discord will be stored and "expired" every week so that duplicates are not sent if the same post is scanned twice.
+Posts sent to discord are stored so that duplicates are not sent if the same post is scanned twice.

 If you have any questions/suggestions or just need some help using the bot, you can raise an issue or message me on reddit at u/Resolute_Pecan.